hpatro/valkey-durability-spec/README.md

 3. The client response is blocked until quorum acknowledgment confirms that the entry is durably replicated and committed.

 This design allows the system to continue command execution and replication in parallel, while ensuring that clients only receive success once durability is guaranteed.
 If the leader fails before quorum commit, uncommitted entries are rolled back or overwritten during recovery.
 Followers apply committed entries strictly in log index order, ensuring deterministic state across replicas.

 ### Blocking

 Blocking determines when a client receives acknowledgment for an operation relative to its durability state.
 While the leader applies a command immediately to its in-memory state, the client response is held until the entry is confirmed by the configured durability mode.
 This ensures that acknowledgment semantics always reflect the intended durability guarantees.
 The client remains blocked until a quorum of replicas (**synchronous mode**) acknowledges the log entry, guaranteeing durability against minority or single-node failures.

 Blocking occurs only at the primary.
 Replica nodes apply entries passively as they are received and do not block client operations directly.
 Read operations and other non-durable commands are not affected by blocking behavior.

 Notes:

 We could make the blocking mode configurable in the future and introduce two additional modes:

 - **Asynchronous mode:** The client receives acknowledgment immediately after the leader applies the command locally.
 This mode prioritizes latency over durability.
 - **Semi-synchronous mode:** The client is unblocked once at least one replica acknowledges the log entry, providing a balance between durability and performance.

+#### Memory Pressure from client output buffers

+Under high pressure of write load or when replicas fall behind, the number of blocked clients can grow significantly, leading to increased memory pressure on the primary.
+Each blocked client consumes memory for pending responses on the output buffers.
+This will capped by the existing configuration of client-output-buffer-limit for replica (replication buffer limit).

+Open Questions:

+* Should a mechanism be introduced to temporarily block all new write traffic once the replication buffer limit is reached, effectively stalling writes until the backlog is cleared?
+This could prevent unbounded memory growth and avoid triggering failover operations caused by memory exhaustion.
+* Should we perform a side channel heartbeat (AppendEntries with no content) to keep the primary healthy?

-### Write-ahead logging
+### Logging

-Writes out the command to be executed durably across the system and then executes the operation on primary and further instructs the replica to execute the operation.
+The logging subsystem forms the backbone of durability in this specification.
+Every write operation is recorded in a replicated, append-only log that defines a total, ordered sequence of commands within each shard.
+This log is responsible for guaranteeing that once an entry is committed, it can be recovered, replayed, and applied consistently across all replicas.
+It also serves as the basis for replication (through RAFT’s AppendEntries), leader election safety, and fault recovery.

+The integration between the log and Valkey’s in-memory execution model can follow two distinct approaches

+#### Write-Ahead Logging

+In the write-ahead logging approach, every command is first recorded in the replicated RAFT log before any modification is made to the in-memory state.
+This ensures that the log always represents the authoritative record of intended changes, allowing recovery to replay committed entries deterministically after failure.

 #### Pro(s)